 - Are permanent and last longer than bridges and dentures

-- Allow proper speech since they don’t slide around like dentures
+- Allow for proper speech since they don’t slide around like dentures

-- Boost the patient’s confidence because their oral health is restored and their smile is improved
+- Boost the patient’s confidence because their oral health is restored and their smile improved

 - Have no age restrictions on who is a suitable candidate for the procedure

-- Stand independently without any support and are very low maintenance
+- Stand independently without any support and are low maintenance

-- Do not cause wear and tear on surrounding teeth
+- Don’t cause wear and tear on surrounding teeth